AdobeDocs/target-developers/src/pages/implement/client-side/atjs/how-atjs-works/how-atjs-works.md

 ## What is at.js?

-The at.js library is the new implementation library for Target.
+The at.js library is the implementation library for client-side implementation of Adobe Target.
 The at.js library improves page-load times for web implementations and provides better implementation options for single-page applications. at.js is the recommended implementation library and is updated frequently with new capabilities.
 We recommend that all customers implement or migrate to the [latest version of at.js](/src/pages/implement/client-side/atjs/target-atjs-versions.md).

 For more information, see [Target JavaScript libraries](https://experienceleague.adobe.com/docs/target/using/introduction/how-target-works.html#libraries).